Key Takeaways

 Establish the driver's clear negligence with objective evidence.
 Every motorcycle case must remove any ambiguity about who caused the crash.
 We rely on traffic camera footage, independent witness testimony, accident reconstruction analysis, and physical evidence at the scene.
 The more clearly we establish that a specific driver committed a specific negligent act — running a red light, failing to yield, changing lanes without checking mirrors — the less room the jury has to default to blaming the rider.
 We also demonstrate that the collision would have caused identical injuries regardless of vehicle type, undermining the implication that the motorcycle itself is the problem.

 Address bias directly rather than pretending it doesn't exist.
-Research consistently shows that acknowledging stereotypes and asking jurors to set them aside is more effective than ignoring bias and hoping it doesn't surface during deliberations.
-During voir dire and opening statements, we name the specific assumptions that insurance companies rely on, explain why they are inaccurate, and ask jurors to evaluate the evidence — not their preconceptions about riders.
-This direct approach disarms the defense's most potent weapon.
+In voir dire and opening statements, it is usually better to name the specific assumptions the defense may rely on, explain why they are not evidence, and ask jurors to decide the case on collision facts, medical proof, and damages — not preconceptions about riders.

 Common Causes of Motorcycle Accidents